KSAH-42/RabbitOM/README.md

-➡️ RTP H264 and RTP HEVC the new implementation is actually in progress
+➡️ RTP H264 and RTP HEVC a new implementation is actually in progress

 # How to receive raw rtp packets using the rtsp client ?